A Norwegian in America has started a fundraiser to realize her book project about Norwegian traditions and superstitions.

 Kari Grøtte Boisvert has launched a fundraiser campaign on Kicstarter to get the funds she needs to realize a book about Norwegian traditions.
 After the first 24 hours, four backers had donated a total of 100 dollars out of the pledged goal of 5800 dollars.

-With the pamphlet, she has traveled to speak about the subjects in the pamphlet, but now she thinks it’s time to upgrade the pamphlet to a large scale book.
+With the pamphlet, she has travelled to speak about the subjects in the pamphlet, but now she thinks it’s time to upgrade the pamphlet to a large scale book.

 “The intended end-product for this project is a professional looking, well written book where the readers can discover how Norwegians lives were influenced by traditions and superstitions” she writes on the project’s Kickstarter page.